camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/get-query-count.html.md

 Result
 ------

-A json object that contains the count as the only property.
+A JSON object that contains the count as the only property.

 <table class="table table-striped">
   <tr>